soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 Deletes the build artifacts that we built.

-There are more interesting commands we could use, such as `cabal freeze`, to generate a file which records the packages versions and flags we used to build this project, and `cabal sdist` to bundle the project source to a package tarball which can be uploaded to Hackage.
+There are more interesting commands we could use, such as `cabal freeze`, to generate a file that records the versions of the packages and flags we used to build this project, and `cabal sdist` to bundle the project source to a package tarball which can be uploaded to Hackage.
 If you'd like to learn more, visit the [Cabal user guide](https://cabal.readthedocs.io/en/stable/cabal-commands.html).